saidmazaya/saidmazaya/README.md

 I'm a student at University of Sumatera Utara, majoring in Information Technology.

-* 🌍  I'm based in Indonesia
+* 🌍  I'm based in Medan, Indonesia

 ---